tkipf/gcn/README.md

 In order to use your own data, you have to provide
 * an N by N adjacency matrix (N is the number of nodes),
 * an N by D feature matrix (D is the number of features per node), and
-* a N by E binary label matrix (E is the number of classes).
+* an N by E binary label matrix (E is the number of classes).

 Have a look at the `load_data()` function in `utils.py` for an example.